grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/07 Logs Tab.md

 > **Note**: `console.debug()` will log output only when you run k6 with the `-v/--verbose` flag.

-Logs can help you in troubleshoot your test execution.
+Logs can help you troubleshoot your test execution.
 But they *should not* replace the functionality of other k6 APIs.

 For example, it is **often an anti-pattern** to use `logs` to: